santiago1234/MZT-rna-stability/results/19-03-17-ObatainStabilityMeasureInWTConditions/WT_mrnaStability.md

 ## Overview

 The goal here is to obtain an indicator of mRNA stability in the wild type conditions.
 Previously I've been using the log2 fold change between 6 hrs and 2hrs.
-But here I fit an exponential model (linear in the log2 scale) similar to the decay model, to obtain this indicator.
+But here I fit an exponential model (linear in the log2 scale) similar to the decay model, to obtain this indicator, I only use the time points 3, 4, 5, 6 , 7, 8.